WHO chief concedes ‘slow’ response to Congo sex abuse claims

 “We cannot afford to ignore signs of repeated, systemic failure of our Organization to prevent such alleged behaviors and to address them in a just and timely manner,” the WHO staff committee wrote in an email to staff and senior management last week.
 The committee urged WHO directors to take immediate action over the allegations, including reports that “senior management may have suppressed concerns.”

-Some countries told WHO’s top leadership during last week’s closed meetings they expected more details quickly.
+Some countries told the WHO’s top leadership during last week’s closed meetings they expected more details quickly.

 “Now that WHO is considered a beacon to help us find our way out of this pandemic, it is so disheartening to learn about allegations of structural mishandling of cases of misconduct,” a representative of the Dutch government said, according to a meeting recording.
-“Reading the (press) articles made us doubt whether the many statements and discussions we have had (at WHO about sex abuse) have been truly heard.”
+“Reading the (press) articles made us doubt whether the many statements and discussions we have had (at the WHO about sex abuse) have been truly heard.”

 The representative from the Netherlands called for more transparency to address “the gap in trust that is starting to emerge in this area.”